Unisphere joined the Swiss U-Space Implementation program lead by the FOCA

 The increase in UAV traffic has encouraged the drone industry to rethink air traffic management.
 The European Commission has launched the U-Space initiative, a set of decentralized services aimed at integrating drones into airspace and enabling them to coexist with manned aircraft, to address the increasing number of drones and air movements.
 In order to ensure transparency and to include all companies, the Federal Office of Civil Aviation (FOCA) has launched a project for the implementation of U-Space in Switzerland (Swiss U-Space Implementation [SUSI]).
 Besides Unisphere several internationally leading companies are working on products and services related to the U-Space and collaborate for timely implementation in Switzerland.

 The execution of complex operations such as mapping, search and rescue, disaster relief or parcel delivery has pushed the boundaries for the operation of unmanned aircraft systems (UAS) to beyond visual line of sight (BVLOS) operations.
 The specific operational risk assessment (SORA) developed by JARUS has been a great enabler to it.
-Looking ahead and in order to scale BVLOS operations, the need to integrate UAS into airspace has been recognized at international level.
+Looking ahead and in order to scale BVLOS drone operations, the need to integrate UAS into airspace has been recognized at international level.
 This awareness led to the creation of UAS Traffic Management (UTM) in the United States and its European counterpart U-Space.
 U-Space is a set of specific services and procedures designed to integrate UAS into airspace in a safe, efficient and sustainable manner.
-These services are based on a high level of digitization and automation, the objective being to enable complex operations to be carried out with a minimum of manpower.
+These services are based on a high level of digitalization and automation, the objective being to enable complex operations to be carried out with a minimum of manpower.